If you have a gamer in the house, do you know exactly what they are playing?

 It also bears noting that the ESRB and most other rating systems are clear that they don’t, or can’t, rate the online, interactive elements of a game.
 This would include a chat feature where gamers can communicate via text or speech.

-Going beyond a simple rating, reviews written specifically for parents can guide parents to make the best decision for their family.
+Going beyond a simple rating, video game reviews for parents can better guide us to make the best decisions for our families.
+Here are five video game review sites to reference.

 For each game, you can see a “star rating” broken down into multiple categories (positive message, violence, sexual content, consumerism, etc.) Reviews also include a section on specific things parents should know about the game, and a list of practical suggestions in the “Families can talk about…” section.

-A good portion of this site is gaming news, such as new releases and announcement for the gamers.
+A good portion of this site is gaming news, such as new releases and announcements for the gamers.
 But there are really solid reviews on a range of games.

 This source also has a bunch of ways to sort and filter to see the games that are the most relevant, including by gaming system, genre, or age.
 A search tool at the top also helps you find a specific game.